LEGAL NEW SOLID REAGENTS

 - Aside from applying the crystals, all classic reagent testing instructions remain unchanged (see booklet)

 - Shake a bottle hard before use, then tap it firmly against a soft flat surface to ensure no crystals are stuck in the lid.
 After you open a bottle, do the same with the cap to get rid of any crystals stuck in the lid.
 Beware of “crunchy lid syndrome” to ensure bottle cap seal remains intact.

 - Pour out or scoop out a small pile of crystals onto small sample, just enough to cover your sample.

 - You can mix or flatten the crystals with sample to ensure faster reaction, but that’s not required.

 - If you use the included spatula or toothpicks as a scoop or to mix crystals, make sure to avoid contamination.
 Between changing reagents wipe your tool with a paper tissue if using to mix crystals with sample, or wash it with soap and water and dry well if using to scoop out crystals out of a bottle.

-We will soon update our videos and instructions available online.
 Meanwhile in case of any questions or concerns please contact us at email@example.com.